coccon/proffastpylot/docs/input_parameter_list.md

 - note: Optional comment included in bin-files by PREPROCESS.
         Leave empty for adding no comment

-## Steering of the beaviour:
+## Steering of the behavior:

-- min_interferogram_size: A File size filter for igrams: all igrams with a filesize less than the value specified here are assumed to be corrupt.
-Filesize in MegaBytes
+- min_interferogram_size: A file size filter for interferograms: all interferograms with a file size less than the value specified here are assumed to be corrupt.
+File size in MegaBytes

 - igram_pattern: The pattern used to look for interferograms.
-                 This parameter can be used to select only files from within the iterferogram folder matching with the given pattern.
+                 This parameter can be used to select only files from within the interferogram folder matching with the given pattern.
                  The default value is `*.*` which means that all files in the interferogram folders are used for processing.